Rthales/Android-E-Commerce-Shopping-Application/README.md

 9. A toast message will appear saying “You are logged in as X” when the user has logged in successfully.

 10. The ***Sports & Outdoors activity*** will show the images of the products that are currently in stock.
 There will be 2 pages of sports & outdoors products.

+11. The ***Tech category*** activity will show the images of the products that are currently in stock.

+12. The ***Clothing category*** activity will show the images of the products that are currently in stock.

+13. The ***DIY category** activity will show the images of the products that are currently in stock.

+14. The cost of each product will be displayed next to the images in GBP.

+15. Users have the option to choose the quantity of each product, hence that will affect the total cost of the product.

+16.